Harshada-Mulye/HamsterWars-Fullstack/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+##Backend is a web server where I used Node and Express.
+Frontend is created with React.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**